freakanonymous/freakout/README.md

 # freakout
-source codes for the "world famous" freakout botnet
+source codes for the freakout botnet obfuscated and polmorphic botnet minus exploits